sfc-gh-cnantasenamat/accelerating-ml-with-nvidia-in-snowflake/README.md

 clf.fit(X_train, y_train, eval_set=[(X_test, y_test)])
 ```
 This seamless acceleration allows data scientists to focus on genomics workflows and model design instead of rewriting code for GPUs.

+You can proceed to the remainder of the [human genome ML notebook](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/blob/main/Accelerating_ML_with_NVIDIA_in_Snowflake/human-genome-ml.ipynb).

 ## Conclusion And Resources
 Duration: 2